 Bananas are of course one of the most common fruits to find in any family fruit bowl.
 They are tasty, easy to peel and equally delicious eaten straight as they are peeled, mashed on a sandwich, or chopped up and added to cereal, for example.
 But how many of us are aware of how nutritious bananas also are?
 They can afford us a great many vitamins and minerals, essential to our daily lives and state of well-being.

 The potassium in bananas means that they are very beneficial to those with an active lifestyle, providing energy and rejuvenation.
 They can reduce hypertension, high blood pressure and cholesterol.
-They can even assist – unlike the vast majority of fruits – in stopping diarrhoea and helping our bodies to replace the fluids lost through such.
+They can even assist – unlike the vast majority of fruits – in stopping diarrhea and helping our bodies to replace the fluids lost through such.

 Growing bananas is easy.
-There are tons of different varieties to choose from, producing everything from finger sized- bananas to plantains, with colors such as blue, red, pink, red and rose.
+There are tons of different varieties to choose from, producing everything from finger-sized- bananas to plantains, with colors such as blue, red, pink, red, and rose.
 Each variety has a distinct taste, which is nothing like the supermarket variety.

-Of course, there’s the Cavendish, the yellow banana every one knows and is used to.
+Of course, there’s the Cavendish, the yellow banana everyone knows and is used to.

-Grown directly in the soil or in a container, the leaves make a wonderful addition to any garden, and most bananas are cold hardy to an extent.
+Grown directly in the soil or in a container, the leaves make a wonderful addition to any garden, and most bananas are cold-hardy to an extent.

-Imagine the fun of taking multi- colored bananas to work to share!
+Imagine the fun of taking multi-colored bananas to work to share!

 You will need: